Cylinder Safety Tips

 Everyone knows that safety is important.
 NW Ohio Propane employees have each received specialized training and certifications in order to safely handle propane when providing services to our customers.
-But when we are not there, we want you to know what to do to protect your family or employees from any dangers!

 Did you know, your shed can be unsafe storage for your cylinder?